July 5–8, 2022 at the National Humanities Center

 The institute is intended for teachers, curriculum leaders, and education influencers at K–12 public and independent schools as well as graduate students, instructors, professors, and education influencers at community colleges and universities.
 Our focus will be on providing resources to help create a more inclusive classroom and curriculum for students at all levels.

-Tuition fee of $1,895 includes all course materials and equipment, daily meals, lodging for five nights, and local transportation.
-The National Humanities Center will certify 45 CEU hours.
-Tuition without lodging for local North Carolina participants is $1,395.
-Scholarships are available.
+The tuition fee includes all course materials and equipment, daily meals, lodging for five nights, and local transportation.
+The National Humanities Center will certify 40 CEU hours.

 Several scholarships are available to cover tuition costs for Beyond February.
 Scholarships cover the full tuition, but do not cover airfare or travel costs.

 - Charlotte-Mecklenburg Schools Educator Scholarship will be awarded to an educator currently teaching in Charlotte-Mecklenburg Schools (NC).